OpenPA.net

 MAX-1 (32-bit)

-The original multimedia extensions were proposed for and later introduced in the PA-7100LC processor.
+The original multimedia extensions were proposed for and introduced in the PA-7100LC processor and later also available in the PA-7300LC.
 The aim was to enable workstations with this CPU to provide real-time MPEG video decompression and playback at a rate of 30 frames/second without the need for a special DSP (digital signal processing) chip.

 The design process for the PA-7100LC processor (in the early mid-1990s) included for the first time multimedia benchmarks while analyzing optimizations for the instruction set design.